-- [2] In the late 1940s, William Aycock conceived of and began work on a service involving chartering flights in the air taxi industry.
+[2] In the late 1940s, William Aycock conceived of and began work on a service involving chartering flights in the air taxi industry.
 At that time, the common practice for air taxi companies was to lease entire airplanes, not individual seats.
 Consequently, individual passengers not belonging to a larger party faced more difficulty and expense in chartering a flight.
-Mr. Aycock intended, through his service, to allow solo passengers to arrange flights on chartered aircraft for less cost. - [3] Mr. Aycock did not plan on operating the chartered air taxi services himself.
+Mr. Aycock intended, through his service, to allow solo passengers to arrange flights on chartered aircraft for less cost.

+[3] Mr. Aycock did not plan on operating the chartered air taxi services himself.
 Instead, his goal was to develop a system where he would serve his customers by acting as the middleman, or "communication link," between the customer and one of the air taxi service operators he contracted with to provide flights on an individual seat basis.
 Mr. Aycock planned to advertise his service, which he called the AIRFLITE service, to the public and to have those interested in using the service call a toll-free phone number to schedule reservations.
 After learning of customers' travel plans, Mr. Aycock would then arrange for the air taxi service to fly his customers with similar travel plans to their destinations.
-Mr. Aycock believed that in order for his service to become operational, he needed at least 300 air taxi operators in the United States to agree to participate in his air-taxi-operator network.3 - [4] In the years after conceiving of the idea for his service, Mr. Aycock worked toward offering the service to the public.
+Mr. Aycock believed that in order for his service to become operational, he needed at least 300 air taxi operators in the United States to agree to participate in his air-taxi-operator network.2

+[4] In the years after conceiving of the idea for his service, Mr. Aycock worked toward offering the service to the public.
 In the mid-1960s, he formed Aycock Engineering-the corporate entity under which his service would operate.
 He also sought and obtained two toll-free telephone numbers that the public could use to make reservations.
 In March of 1970, Mr. Aycock invited virtually all air taxi operators certified by the Federal Aviation Administration ("FAA") to join his operation by, inter alia, distributing flyers with in-depth information about his AIRFLITE service.
-He eventually entered into contracts with some of those air taxi service operators.
-Under these contracts, air taxi operators agreed to participate in the AIRFLITE service and even paid modest initiation fees to Mr. Aycock.
-Furthermore, Mr. Aycock filed a service mark application on August 10, 1970 for the term AIRFLITE, - [5] Despite his efforts, Mr. Aycock's operation never got off the ground.
+He eventually entered into contracts with some of those air taxi service operators.3 Under these contracts, air taxi operators agreed to participate in the AIRFLITE service and even paid modest initiation fees to Mr. Aycock.
+Furthermore, Mr. Aycock filed a service mark application on August 10, 1970 for the term AIRFLITE.

+[5] Despite his efforts, Mr. Aycock's operation never got off the ground.
 While he estimated that he needed at least 300 air service operators under contract to make his service operational, Mr. Aycock never had more than twelve (4% of his minimum goal) under contract at any time throughout his company's history.
 And while Mr. Aycock advertised to air taxi operators, he never marketed the AIRFLITE service to the general public.
 More specifically, the record does not suggest that Mr. Aycock ever gave the public an opportunity to use the toll-free phone numbers to book reservations, or that he ever spoke with a member of the general public about making a reservation.
-Finally, and most notably, Mr. Aycock never arranged for a single passenger to fly on a chartered flight.5
+Finally, and most notably, Mr. Aycock never arranged for a single passenger to fly on a chartered flight.4

+[6] Mr. Aycock's AIRFLITE mark, which he applied for on August 10, 1970, was registered by the USPTO on April 30, 1974 on the Supplemental Register5 after a prosecution that involved considerable negotiation between Mr. Aycock and the trademark examining attorney....
+The recitation of services for the AIRFLITE service

+5 [The Supplemental Register is reserved for marks that are capable of, but have not yet developed, source distinctiveness.
+See Lanham Act § 23, 15 U.S.C. § 1091.]